Author: Ron Graham

 Most parables are set entirely in this world and this life only.
 This parable is unique because some of its scenes take place in the world of the dead.

-Luke 16:19-21 introduce two of the three characters.
+Luke 16:19-21 introduces two of the three characters.
 First there is a rich man, and then in contrast a poor man.
 The rich man lived in sumptuous splendor.
 The poor man Lazarus, lay sick and miserable —a beggar at the rich man's gate, hoping for some small mercy, yet ignored.
 Jesus shocks us with his description.

-Luke 16:22-23 bring another shock.
+Luke 16:22-23 brings another shock.
 Death.
 There's a sudden change of scene and circumstance.
 Lazarus and the rich man are no longer in this world.
 They have been transported into the realm of the dead.
 Nothing is the same.
 Now Lazarus enjoys the tender care of angels, the intimate companionship of his ancestor Abraham, and in place of misery he is comforted.
 The rich man is now tormented by flames and knows agony instead of the comforts he once enjoyed.

-Luke 16:24-26 show that the rich man was not in this state to learn a lesson.
+Luke 16:24-26 shows that the rich man was not in this state to learn a lesson.
 He was not there for purging or rehabilitation.
 Too late for that now.
 He was there to face the worst.
 Abraham talks to him tenderly but offers him no hope, pointing out that a great chasm separates the place of torment from the place of bliss; and "None may cross".

-Luke 16:27-31 are a sequel.
+Luke 16:27-31 is a sequel.
 Incredibly the rich man shows concern for others.
 He doesn't want his brothers to end up where he is.
 So he pleads that Lazarus, for whom he never did a thing, might run an errand for him.
 Would he rise from the dead and frighten the brothers out of their wits so that they repent before it is too late?